Reading time: 13 min.

 It’s normal to feel conflicted about getting a wig.
 It may feel like you’re giving up on your hair loss improving, or make you feel self-conscious in case people notice.

 But for many people, wearing a wig is a significant step in accepting their hair loss and feeling more confident in their day-to-day lives.
+This is especially true when it comes to wigs for cancer patients and other people with medical conditions that affect their hair.
 Human hair wigs in particular can look very natural, so most people won’t realise you’re wearing one.

 “Looking in the mirror for the first time wearing a wig, I felt glamorous, confident and my self-esteem soared through the roof.
 Without it, I don’t know where else I would have got the strength from [4].”